microsoft/mixed-reality-extension-sdk/design/permissions.md

 1. [App] During development, the app developer authors a static manifest file, or uses the WebHost API to generate one.
 2. [Runtime|Host] Initializes the MRE API with a permissions manager instance that will receive new permission requests.
-	If permission decisions are persistent, load them into memory now.
-Default provided implementation does not persist.
+	If permission decisions are persistent, load old decisions into memory now.
 3. [Host] The host wishes to run an MRE, so creates an IMixedRealityExtensionApp instance and calls Startup().
 4. [Runtime] Downloads the manifest from the provided MRE server.
-If missing, assumes no permissions required.
+If missing, assumes no permissions but `execution` are required.
 5. [Runtime] Calls into the permission manager requesting the manifest-listed permissions.
-6. [Runtime|Host] Permission manager evaluates the required and optional MRE permissions against the current set of grants/denials for the MRE's origin, and determines if any new permission decisions need to be made by the user.
+6. [Host] Permission manager evaluates the required and optional MRE permissions against the current set of decisions for the MRE's URL, and determines if any new permission decisions need to be made by the user.
 If so:
 	1. [Host] Present the choices to the user by whatever means the host sees fit, persist the decision if desired, and report the result to the Runtime.
 Optional permissions should be presented in such a way as they can be granted or denied individually, but required permissions should be decided as a group.